tavianator/tavianator.com/src/2025/configure.md

-checking whether the C locale is free of encoding errors... no checking whether mbsrtowcs works... yes checking whether the C locale is free of encoding errors... (cached) no checking whether mbswidth is declared in <wchar.h>... no checking for mbstate_t... (cached) yes checking for mbtowc... yes checking for mempcpy... (cached) yes
+checking whether the C locale is free of encoding errors... no checking whether mbsrtowcs works... yes checking whether the C locale is free of encoding errors... (cached) no checking whether mbswidth is declared in &lt;wchar.h&gt;... no checking for mbstate_t... (cached) yes checking for mbtowc... yes checking for mempcpy... (cached) yes